 Richard Cotton: First of all I strip out those with low impression numbers, focusing on those that are, or have potential to, benefit the account.
 You can always build the keyword list back up, but if the account has quality score issues then cutting away the deadwood will allow the problem keywords with potential to be rectified faster.

 Going after the highest traffic terms will obviously make the biggest difference to account performance so I would start with high traffic keywords that produce conversions at poor cost, followed by those high traffic keywords that are still managing adequate cost per conversion and so on.

 Geordie Carswell: First, you have to gauge your expectations as to "good" or "poor" Quality Scores for your account.
 If you have a 1/10 Quality Score and can't get any traffic, it's likely due to landing page quality issues that can best be addressed by contacting Google and asking for a human review or some specific feedback.
-(Important note: If you are an affiliate marketer using Adwords, contacting Google directly may not be in your best interest for various reasons, caution should apply).
-You might be better off asking for advice from any experienced AdWords Consultant.
+(Important note: If you are an affiliate marketer using Google Ads, contacting Google directly may not be in your best interest for various reasons, caution should apply).
+You might be better off asking for advice from any experienced Google Ads Consultant.

 Elizabeth Marsten: Traffic is what determines what gets worked on first.
 A keyword pulling in huge amounts of traffic with a low QS is most likely a culprit for bigger problems with QS on an ad group/campaign level and dragging the rest of the keywords down with it- plus it’s probably wasting the most money.